spyre-project/spyre/README.md

     3. Put the rule files into the same directory as the binary.

-   ZIP file contents may be encrypted using the password `infected` (AV industry standard) to provent antivirus software from mistaking parts of the ruleset as malicious content and preventing the scan.
+   ZIP file contents may be encrypted using the password `infected` (AV industry standard) to prevent antivirus software from mistaking parts of the ruleset as malicious content and preventing the scan.
 2. Deploy, run the scanner
 3. Collect report